Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

+Version 5.0.9.0 (August 23, 2019) brings the following features and improvements :

+* Adds an option to create an Audio and Video streams copy preset for Media Encoder Standard
+* Fixes an issue with REST v2 call (deadlock)
+* All nuget packages were updated to latest version

 Version 5.0.7.0 (July 30, 2019) brings the following features and improvements :

 * Add an option in 'Transforms & Jobs' tab to scale media reserved units using old AMS v2 REST API